KristieWhite/Assignment-10/readme.md

 2. Submit a pull request.
 3. Comment with a link to github pages for this project.

 **Keep in mind, Readme.md should not be the same readme.
-Fill it out with something new**
+Fill it out with something new** **OK....
+Here is your something new.
+LOL!!**

 ## Hard Mode